segmentio/segment-docs/src/connections/destinations/catalog/actions-recombee/index.md

 ### Configuration changes

-Compared to the classic Recombee AI destination, the following configuration changes were made:
+Recombee made the following configuration changes when setting up the new destination:

-- In the destination settings, the **API Key** setting was renamed **Private Token** to better reflect the type of token used.
+- Renamed the API Key setting to Private Token: This better reflects the type of token required.
-- The **Track Events Mapping** setting has been removed.
-If you want to map custom events to Recombee interactions, create your own mappings in the Mappings tab in the Segment app.
+- **Removed the Track Events Mapping setting**: If you want to map custom events to Recombee interactions, create your own mappings on the Mappings tab in the Segment app.
-- The **Item ID Property Name** setting is now no longer available, as this functionality is now available in Segment's native Mappings tab.
+- **Removed the Item ID Property Name setting**: This functionality is now available in Segment's native Mappings tab.
 Ensure that your mappings use the desired property for the **Item ID** action field.
-- *The following change only affects users that were relying on the `name` property to set their **Item ID**:* In presets, the **Item ID** property is now determined differently - in the default settings, the `asset_id` property (or `sku` for Ecommerce events) is now used as the fallback instead of `name`.
+- **In presets, the **Item ID** property is determined differently**: In the default settings, the `asset_id` property (or `sku` for Ecommerce events) is now the fallback property, instead of `name`.
 The `name` property is never used by default, as it may not conform to the required **Item ID** format.
-Additionally, the property `content_asset_id` (or the first ID in `content_asset_ids`) is now the default **Item ID** only in Video events, where they are always present.
+The property `content_asset_id` (or the first ID in `content_asset_ids`,) is now the default **Item ID** only in Video events, where they are always present.

 ## Getting started